ptzhangmc/minerbabe-grin-miner/README.md

 ROCm is a new computing driver from AMD.
 Unfortunately not all of the mining rigs support ROCm.

 The miner is being continuously optimized.
-Install Minerbabe to keep you get the latest miner.
+Install Minerbabe to automatically keep the miner being updated.

 Minerbabe dev fee: 3% for Grin; 1% for the other coins.